Batunacun2020/XGBoost-SHAP-values/README.md

 ## Background
 This project aims to simulating and predicting grassland degradation by using Machine Learning method-XGBoost.
+SHAP values was used to "crack the black model", XGBoost.
+SHAP values were useful for analysing the complex relationship between the different drivers of grassland degradation.
 ### Objectives
 From 2000 to 2015, about 10.2% of the total area has experienced grassland degradation.
 We are primarily interested in learning whether ML models can achieve a better predictive quality than linear methods, in addition to improving our understanding of how grassland degrades in Xilingol.
 The objects in this project as following:
 (1) Can machine learning models achieve a better predictive quality than linear methods?
 (2) How can we open the nonlinear relationships of the black box model?
 ### Related publication
 This project has been published on Geoscientific Model Development, please check the link to download it: https://gmd.copernicus.org/preprints/gmd-2020-59/#discussion
 ## Install